PNg-HA/AWS_Workshop_StrengthenWAF/content/2-Preparation/_index.md

 ### Download and execute the setup script

-We will download file containing the workshop's resources, the CloudFormation template used to provision them, and the setup script.
-We will then run the script to deploy the workshop in your own AWS account.
+You will need to download and deploy the CloudFormation template with a script to set up the resource of this workshop in your own AWS account.

-1. Create a directory named "waf-workshop".
+1. Make a directory named “waf-workshop” and change your working directory to this directory.

-2. Run the following code (you can copy and paste all commands together):
+2. Execute the code below (you can run each command or run all commands at one time):

 ```bash
 # Download workshop assets